-Offers to these applicants will generally be flats, however, in determining the suitability of a property, consideration will be given to any medical needs that the household has - the location of employment, schooling and support networks, mobility and transport issues and any proven issues of violence or harassment.
+Offers to these applicants will generally be flats, however, in determining the suitability of a property, consideration will be given to any medical needs that the household has; the location of employment; schooling and support networks; mobility and transport issues; and any proven issues of violence or harassment.

-If a suitable offer of accommodation is refused by these applicants the Council may end its duty under homelessness legislation and possession proceedings will commence for their emergency accommodation.
+If a suitable offer of accommodation is refused by these applicants, the Council may end its duty under homelessness legislation and possession proceedings will commence for their emergency accommodation.
 Their housing register application will be temporarily suspended until they have vacated the emergency accommodation provided for them.
 After leaving the accommodation a change of circumstances must be reported to the Council within 28 days to activate the application and if not received the application will be closed.
 Applicants in this situation who no longer meet the qualifying criteria will have their applications closed.

 Applicants affected by the above paragraphs will be advised of their right to request a review of the suitability of the accommodation offered.
 This advice will be provided prior to the applicant making a decision to refuse the property, so that they are aware that they can accept the property and request a review.
 Information on how to request a review can be found in section 21 of this document.
+If a review is requested the housing application will be suspended until the review has been completed.